 Let’s review the three most common types of camping stoves.

-Campground Stoves:
+Campground Stoves

 Big, bulky, and plenty of room to cook up a storm.
 A campground stove is your run-of-the-mill portable grill.
 It’s spacious and powerful and usually transported in the trunk of your car.
 These are usually the best camping stoves for big groups going front-country/car camping/glamping.
+The two burner stove is a common variety of the campground stove.

-Canister Stoves:
+Canister Stoves

 Examples of canister stoves include the MSR PocketRocket 2 and the GSI Outdoors Pinnacle 4 Season.
 Thanks to their compact design, they’re considered the best camping stoves for backpacking—especially when flying solo or in pairs.
 They’re affordable and usually nest within a larger system of cookware.
 Fuel comes in disposable canisters.

-Liquid Gas Stoves:
+Liquid Gas Stoves

 Fuel Types

-Alcohol: Denatured alcohols, like ethanol, are cheaper alternatives to traditional camp fuels.
+Denatured alcohols, like ethanol, are cheaper alternatives to traditional camp fuels.
 An alcohol burner can be purchased relatively cheaply and used with most camping cookware.
 Alcohol burns clean but tends to heat more slowly when compared with LPGs.

 Canister Compatibility